Hey Artist! Go Search Yourself!

 I am going to focus on Google, because Google dominates search engines, commanding 87% of all searches.
 Bing is second with 6.5%, which you are welcome to search as well, but for this video, I will focus on Google.

 So let’s get started.
 I am going to go to Google.com and search for Katie Ayres.
-One quick note, you should always use the same version of your name, everywhere within your online presence.
+You should always use the same version of your name, everywhere within your online presence.
 As an example, in my case, my name is actually Kathryn Ayres, but I use Katie Ayres everywhere, without fail.

-This is a general search on just my name and it would be very challenging for me to rank on my own name, particularly because I chose a different name for my business.
+Searching for Katie Ayres is general search on just my name and it would be very challenging for me to rank on my own name, particularly because I chose a different name for my business.

 So let’s look at the search results for Katie Ayres web developer.
 In my case, it shows Linked In first, then 1 Happy Place.
 It is not a bad thing to have linked in first, because someone is looking for me, rather than 1 Happy Place.